1ElijahW/API-Back-end-P2/proposal.md

 ## Stretch Goals
 - As a user, I would like to be able to create an account to save a list of films.
-- As a user, I would like to share my movies with friends.
+- As a user, I would like to share movies with friends.
-- As a user, I would like to make my own catergories of films.
+- As a user, I would like to search by specific genres.